 Leading the Change

-- Refurbishment: Like many retailers, COS of H&M Group deals with many damaged items from customer returns and previous seasons.
+Refurbishment: Like many retailers, the COS of H&M Group deals with many damaged items from customer returns and previous seasons.
 What can one do with damaged clothing, you might be wondering?
 Well, COS has been working with a company called Renewal Workshop to restore the damaged items.
-Instead of letting the damaged and once trendy items go to waste, they are used to create new and improved, high quality pieces which are then resold in select stores.
+Instead of letting the damaged and once trendy items go to waste, they are used to create new and improved, high-quality pieces which are then resold in select stores.

 Circular and Climate Positive